Which belt to wear with your shoes?

 This is an outfit you've already seen in this episode of Gimmick.

-Here is an example where the belt is not intended to match the shoes but rather to be combined with other elements of the outfit.
+Here is an example where the belt is not intended to match the shoes but rather to be assembled with other elements of the outfit.
 In this case, the brown of the ranger belt goes with the blue of the shirt and the green of the pants.

 For this second look, an example of a good integration of a brown belt with light sneakers.